ietf-wg-acme/acme/draft-ietf-acme-acme.md

   * "nonce" (defined below)
   * "url" (defined below)

-For new-reg requests and revoke-cert-by-key requests, there MUST be a "jwk" field containing the key being registered, and there MUST NOT be a "kid" field.
+For new-reg requests, there MUST be a
+"jwk" field containing the key being registered, and there MUST NOT be a "kid" field.